madallinagrigoriu/PowerBi-dashboard/README.md

 # Power Bi dashboard

+<u>Context<u>
-Context: Data is exported from Salesforce
+*Data is exported from Salesforce
--The pbix.file has been created following the requirments below.
+*The pbix.file has been created following the requirments below.

-1. Data model based on the sources in data.xlsx
+*1. Data model based on the sources in data.xlsx
-2. Calculations
+*2. Calculations
-a.
+*a.
 Amounts are in local currency, but the report needs to display them in EUR and USD; on the charts the total amount is displayed
-b.
+*b.
 Subscription End Date - Subscription Start Date + Term (months)
 c.
 New ACV =
 0 if Close Date before 2018
 Upsell if Close Date in 2018 and 2019 and Acquisition Model is Renewal